-Water – Thoroughly water once the top 2 to 3 inches is dry but do not let Crotons fully dry out.
+Water – Thoroughly water once the top third to half of the soil is dry and do not let Crotons fully dry out.

 Soil – Moist, well-draining soil is preferred.
 If your soil is drying out too quickly, water more frequently or add vermiculite to increase water retention

 Temperature – Temperature is the most important factor in Croton care.
 They prefer temperatures between 60° and 80°.
 Do not expose them to temperatures below 55° degrees and protect them from drafts.
 Sudden temperature fluctuations can result in leaf drop and plant decline so keep the temperature stable.